NotBrianZach/bza/README.md

 - toggleQuiz= toggles quiz loop, print boolean value
 ##### PRINT TOGGLES: print to console, and enable/disable printing in event loop
 - h or help = show options
-- pChunk="summary of page chunk" print gpt summary of the current chunk of pages
+- pSlice="summary of page slice" print gpt summary of the current slice of pages
 - pRoll="rolling summary" print gpt summary of everything up to this point (short term memory)
 - narrate= rewrite all output in the voice of a character
 - voiceOut= TODO "Voice output" use ?[TTS](https://github.com/coqui-ai/TTS)? to generate voice to narrate gpt response & queries to user